microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/08-improve-performance.md

 ## Context

-The purpose of this ADR is to improve the [current design](https://github.com/microsoft/ccf-app-samples/blob/main/data-reconciliation-app/docs/adr/01-data-ingest.md#data-ingest-api) in order to increase performance on reconciling and reporting.
+The purpose of this ADR is to improve performance on reconciling and reporting.

 ## Options